jojokarlin/Git_DRI_Jan_2017/helpfulcommands.md

+##Helpful Commands
-Here is a list of commands that will help you navigate Git and GitHub in your command line.
+Here is a list of commands that we used in this workshop to navigate Git and GitHub in your command line:

 `cd [name of directory or folder]` will navigate you into the directory you identified.